Thresholding at the monopoly price: an agnostic way to improve bidding strategies in revenue-maximizing auctions: Robustness to approximation error of the seller

-\subsection{Robustness to approximation error of the seller}
+\section{Robustness to approximation error of the seller}

 In practice the seller needs to estimate the distribution of the buyer and hence does not have perfect knowledge of the bid distribution $F_{B_i}$.
-The buyer needs to find a robust shading method, making sure that the seller has an incentive to lower her reserve price, even if she misestimates the bid distribution.
+The buyer needs to find a robust shading method, making sure that the seller has an incentive to lower her reserve price, even if she misestimates the bid distribution. , If the seller is using a data-driven approach as in \cite{paes2016field} to set the reserve prices, we can still show that thresholding bidding strategies can improve the buyer’s utility.